Tensor Fascia Lab

 Good Starting Point

-Portrait of Kiki Ruan Kiki Ruan with Tom Myers, founder of Anatomy Trains Kiki Ruan performing structural bodywork on a client's hip Kiki Ruan performing ScarWork therapy
+Portrait of Kiki Ruan Kiki Ruan with Tom Myers, founder of Anatomy Trains Kiki Ruan performing Structural Integration on a client's hip Kiki Ruan, founder of Tensor Fascia Lab, Structural Integration and ScarWork practitioner in Singapore

 About Kiki Ruan

-Kiki Ruan is an Anatomy Trains Structural Integration (ATSI) practitioner and ScarWork therapist.
+Kiki Ruan is the founder of Tensor Fascia Lab, an Anatomy Trains Certified Structural Integration Practitioner and ScarWork therapist based in Singapore.

 Approach